PumaFPV/PMK/README.md

 | 0x09 | SpaceMouse | send 3 bytes for translation (x, y, z) and 3 bytes for rotation (x, y, z), signed intergers | 6 | dID 7F 00 00 FF 00 00 | Positive translation on x and negative rotation on x |

 ### Serial config - Dongle to PC
-The dongle supports a few serial commands, they only consist on a string, no CR/LF should be send or the command won't be recongnised.
+The dongle supports a few serial commands, they only consist of a string, no CR/LF should be send or the command won't be recongnised.
+(The received command is hashed into a number then switched cased to the correct function)
 Here is the list of supported commands:
+  - h / help : display available commands
+  - info : display all info
-- getMacAddress : Returns the dongle MAC address
+  - macaddress : display dongle MAC address
-- cpu : Returns data about CPU (frequencies, flash size...)
-- version : Returns firmware version and build date
+  - version : display build date and version
-- power : Return WiFi power output in ESP manner
+  - power : display RF Tx power
+  - cpu : display cpu info
-- format : Format flash in FatFS format
+  - format : format file system
-- restart : Restarts the dongle
+  - restart / reboot : restart the dongle
+  - deej : toggle on / off deej
+  - config / load: Reload configuration files
-- l-1 / l7 : Forces current layer to layer x as specified by lx.
-Send l-1 to turn off force layer feature (keypress change layer will reset the force layer)
+  - l0 / l1 / l2... : Force the current layer to...
+If one keybind moves to new layer it will be ignored use l-1 command to reset force layer
+  - l-1 : disable forced layer
+  - debug1 / debug2... : Toggle debug output.
+Different kind of debug available

 ### Serial config - Device to PC
 Before being able to communicate with the dongle, the device has to know the dongle MAC address, and must own a deviceID.
 You will also need to know the device MAC address to give it to the dongle.
 Here is the list of supported commands:
+- h / help : returns available commands
+- info : display all info
-- getMacAddress : Returns the device MAC address
+- macaddress : returns device MAC address
+- setdonglemacaddress : update dongle MAC address, be sure to send values in HEX mode
-- setDongleMacAddress + dongle MAC address : Set the dongle MAC address in device memory
+- getdonglemacaddress : returns the current dongle MAC address
+- setdeviceid : update deviceID to new value
+- getdeviceid : returns currently set devi
+- version : returns build date and version
+- power : returns RF Tx power
+- cpu : returns CPU info
+- setcpufreq : set new CPU frequency
-- setDeviceID + deviceID : Give the device its ID used to link to configuration file in the dongle
+- restart : restart the dongle
+- scan : Scan for side module presence
+- debug1 / debug2... : Toggle debug output.
+Different kind of debug available

 ## Hardware
 ### The dongle